-Just because your website has been published doesn’t mean it can be found on Google’s search engine.
-And unless you’re trying to keep your website a secret, you will need to learn to setup and use Google Search Console to get your website listed on the world’s top search engine.
+Just because your website has been published doesn’t mean it can be found in Google search.
+Unless you’re trying to keep your website a secret, you will need to add your website Google Search Console to get your website listed on the world’s top search engine.

 Below are instructions on how to add your website to Google Search Console so you can:

 - Tell Google to crawl and index your website

 - Discover problems that Google has with your website

 - Find out what search terms people use to find your website

 The benefits of this free SEO tool are worth every minute of your time.
 So let’s get started!

 HOW TO SEE IF YOUR WEBSITE IS ON GOOGLE

 Even if you have never added your website to GSC, it is likely that Googlebot has discovered your website by following links on other websites.

 Now if you’re not familiar with what links or backlinks are, check out my post on 3 digital marketing ideas for your business.
 This will give you some quick tips on how to get your first backlinks.